 Fun Ways to Save in National Coupon Month

 Grab your scissors and coupon inserts, and get ready to save!
-National Coupon Month is coming is here—a time to celebrate ways to save money and get great deals.
+National Coupon Month is here—a time to celebrate ways to save money and get great deals.
 Here are some great ways to find big savings during the month of September.

 According to NCH Marketing, a lot of Americans use coupons!
 In 2011, Americans saved a whopping $4.5 billion by using coupons—a $500 million increase from the year before.
 Since the recession ended, 80.6% of Americans used coupons regularly to help stretch their budgets.